rogfrich/soduku2/README.md

 ## About
 A basic sudoku solver.
 Currently uses the following logic:
-1. A cell is considered solved if there is exactly one possible value
-1. For each unsolved cell, work out what the possible values are (by looking at the solved cells around it), and update the cell
+1. *Clarify:* For each unsolved cell, work out what the possible values are (by looking at the solved cells around it), and update the cell
-1. Repeat until all the cells are solved.
+1. *Naked pairs:* Find cells which share two possible values.
+Since those values must be in those cells, remove the possible values from the other cells in the given house.
+(NB: Support for naked triples and quads is on the todo list).

 Future iterations will implement more advanced solving logic, but this works for the "easy" sudokus I've tested it with.